 Having lived in the local area all my life and as a previous student at Tupton Hall School I feel it is important to involve parents in all aspects of schooling.
 I've worked in education for several years and attended Derby University.
 I am currently a Councillor for NEDCC for Clay Cross, North and a Parish Councillor at Clay Cross.
-I have served as a Governor for 13 years at several schools in Derbyshire and would like to pass on my expertise in this area of governance.
+I am now a cabinet member at NEDDC and portfolio holder for health and leisure.
+I have served as a Governor for 16+ years at several schools in Derbyshire and would like to pass on my expertise in this area of governance.

 I am committed to working with a strong governing body and raising attainment levels, moving forwards and raising standards and achievements.
 I believe most things are achievable by working together.

 I am a Community Governor and currently Governor Finance lead, having chaired the previous Finance Committee for a number of years.
 I am also a member of the Strategy Group.

 I live locally in Tupton and my daughter attended Tupton Hall School.
 I am a member of Tupton Parish Council (a former Chair).
 I am also a professional musician and music teacher.
 I teach mainly piano, violin, saxophone and flute, and music theory.
 I teach as part of Silverwood Music School in Sheffield and in student homes in Derbyshire, and online.
 I play as a member of Chesterfield Symphony Orchestra, Sheffield Concert Band, Simply Swing big band and various other musical ensembles.